dedsecurity/dedsecurity-framework/README.md

 ```bash
 deno run --allow-net curl.ts https://google.com
 ```
-ou have to install the deno
+you have to install the deno

 ## Contributing
 Feel free to submitting pull requests to us.